tandasat/DotNetHooking/README.md

 Few things worth noting:
  1. This project targets .NET 2.0.
-This lets this assembly be loadable on practically any platforms since .NET Framework 2.0 is installed by default since Windows 7.
-Also, such an assembly can be loaded into a process using a newer version of .NET Framework.
+This lets this assembly be loadable on practically any platforms since .NET Framework 2.0 is installed by default since Windows 7, and such an assembly can be loaded into a process using a newer version of .NET Framework.
 Therefore, such an assembly can be loaded into through PowerShell v2 to v5 universally.
  2. This assembly is signed and compiled as a strongly named assembly.
 This